gschaumb/team03-capstone/docs/index.md

 ### Email Agent Evaluation {#email-agent-evaluation}

-We attempted to evaluate the email agent responses manually in two ways
+We attempted to evaluate the email agent responses manually in two ways.

 - **Query based evaluation**: Using the same queries as the Agentic Response Evaluation, we checked whether each returned email was relevant to the query.
 Relevance was determined by either the existence of the key phrases in the intermediate summaries, or contextual similarity to those keyphrases.
 - **Keyphrase based evaluation**: For a single keyphrase, we assessed the top 20 emails retrieved for relevance.